Bilateral/Consolidation Chart Patterns Trading

 Rectangle Chart Pattern

-A rectangle consolidation pattern setup is a range with narrow price action that develops a consolidation period phase in market.
+A rectangle consolidation setup is a range with narrow price action that develops a consolidation period phase in market.
 The price range is defined by 2 parallel trend lines which are horizontal and indicate the presence of support and resistance levels.
-This rectangle chart pattern is drawn on a chart using a rectangle, hence the name rectangle chart pattern.
+This rectangle pattern is drawn on a trading chart using a rectangle, henceforth the name rectangle chart pattern.

 For this consolidation setup, price forms multiple highs and lows that can be then joined with horizontal trend lines that are parallel to each other.
 This rectangle pattern forms over an extended period of time giving this consolidation pattern setup its rectangle shape.

 A break-out of price action from this consolidation pattern setup occurs when either of the horizontal line is penetrated & the price range of the rectangle pattern is broken.
 An upside price breakout is a buy signal.
-A downside price breakout is a sell signal.
+A downside price break-out is a sell trading signal.

 Rectangle Pattern Consolidation Pattern